 Baton Technique, Score Study and Preparation, Public Speaking for Conductors, Communication through Imagination and Vocabulary, Philosophies of Conducting, Rehearsal Techniques, Conducting and Positive Education Psychology, and Character Strengths in Rehearsal.

-Kevin and Matt offered a small taste of their superpowers as educators and clinicians at Festival 2019.
+Kevin and Matt offered a small taste of their superpowers as educators and clinicians at Festival 2019 and 2022.
 Each person left the podium energised, empowered and excited to bring change to their practice.

 Works for Participating Conductors

 Participants will choose one work to conduct from this list.
-Each conductor will supply their own score, available from JWPepper for between $7.50 and $40 US
+Each conductor will supply their own score for all pieces, available from JWPepper for between US$7.50 and US$40.

 - Army of the Nile by Kenneth J Alford